 - The amount of imputed income will be generated directly from AggieTravel reports.
 You will receive specific notification, by email, of the amount of income imputed, and it will match your travel reports.
-Additionally, the imputed income will be reflected on your earning records with the payment code of "MV2".
-The code MV2 is utilized because it allows the imputed income to be reported correctly.
-Once the campus transitions to UC Path, a more general imputed income description will be available.
+Additionally, the imputed income will be reflected on your earning records with the code NCA.

 - Is there a way of knowing which reports or expenses were taxable before the year is over?

 - Taxation occurs per pay cycle, not on an annual basis.
-You will be able to reconcile these to your AggieTravel reports.
+The annual total can be calculated using the email notifications and earning records.

 - What is exactly meant by “submitted” within 60 days?